-The guiding principles which direct the Modifications Committee in making its decisions include:
+The guiding principles which direct the Modifications Committee in making its decisions include, but are not limited to:

-- Protecting owners against improper use of surrounding lots as might depreciate the value of their lots - Guarding against the erection of poorly designed or proportioned structures or the use of unsuitable materials - Assuring that a percentage of lot "green space" is maintained and that improvements are in proportion to lot size - Promoting harmonious color schemes - Preventing haphazard and inharmonious improvement of lots - Assuring that designs, colors, and materials are consistent with the original theme of each individual village and are harmonious with neighboring properties
+- Protecting owners against improper use of surrounding lots that might depreciate the value of their lots - Guarding against the erection of poorly designed or proportioned structures or the use of unsuitable materials - Assuring that a percentage of lot "green space" is maintained and that improvements are in proportion to lot size - Promoting harmonious color schemes - Preventing haphazard and inharmonious improvement of lots - Assuring that designs, colors, and materials are consistent and/or compatible with the original theme of each individual village and are harmonious with neighboring properties

-In all cases, the Modifications Committee is concerned with the impact and aesthetic appearance from neighboring lots, streets, common areas and the golf course.
-Furthermore, the Modifications Committee is mindful of any improvements, which serve to create a precedent in the community.
+In all cases, the Modifications Committee is concerned with the impact and aesthetic appearance from neighboring lots, streets, common areas, and the golf course.
+Furthermore, the Modifications Committee is mindful of any improvements that create a precedent in the community.

 Approvals granted by the Modifications Committee are done so on a case-by-case basis.
-The Committee's goal is to preserve Avenel's traditional quality by maintaining the continuity within each village and the community-wide high aesthetic standards that are unique to Avenel.
+The Committee's goal is to preserve Avenel's traditional quality by maintaining continuity and the community-wide high aesthetic standards.

 Approvals in no way indicate that the Modifications Committee has made engineering reviews or conducted physical surveys relative to the proposed change.
-Owners shall remain responsible for any structural soundness or impact of the planned improvements and shall be responsible for proper location of the improvements consistent with the Guidelines and Governing Documents.
+Owners shall remain responsible for any structural soundness or impact of the planned improvements and shall be responsible for the proper location of the improvements consistent with the Guidelines and Governing Documents.